AMD Instinct: MI350 series

 The MI350X and MI355X are data center accelerators built on the CDNA 4 architecture, targeting advanced AI training and inference workloads.
 Manufactured on TSMC’s 3 nm (N3) process, they incorporate a high-performance chiplet design, feature 288 GB of HBM3E memory with 8 TB/s of bandwidth.
 CDNA 4 introduces native support for low-precision formats FP4 and FP6, in addition to FP8 and FP16—boosting FP4 compute to up to 9.2 PetaFLOPS on the MI355X.
 The architecture maintains AMD’s Infinity Fabric interconnect for high-speed, low-latency data transit between GPU chiplets and the host system.
 This design builds on CDNA 3, advancing both scalability and energy efficiency for large-scale AI deployments.
+In 2026, AMD released the MI350P as a PCIe card with approximately half the compute capacity and power requirements of the MI350X.

 Software

 ROCm

 Following software is, as of 2022, regrouped under the Radeon Open Compute meta-project.

 MxGPU

 The MI6, MI8, and MI25 products all support AMD's MxGPU virtualization technology, enabling sharing of GPU resources across multiple users.